mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

    1. For example if the subscription don't have "Microsoft.DocumentDB" provider registered, you will not be able to create Cosmos DB.
    2. A script to make sure all needed resource providers are registered is available here [00-resource-providers.sh](../../src/scripts/00-resource-providers.sh).
 Note this require a subscription owner account to execute.
    3. Resource providers registration is a one time job at the subscription level and don't have any cost implications (just enabling the subscription to use certain services like ACR, AKS, Cosmos DB,...)

-To validate that you are able to that, I highly recommend executing the [Prerequisites Guide](../02-prerequisites/README.md) ahead of the workshop.

 ### Azure Subscription Limits